d-eathrow/anonymousland/_items/Another guide.md

 For our setup with Qubes, we are going to be heavily utilizing virtualization.
 Ensure your PC has enough RAM.
 Make sure you verify the ISO and such.
 During installation, ensure to encrypt the disk along with a secure password as an insecure one could easily comprise the entire system.
 Ensure that Whonix will be installed along with updates over TOR.
 After installation, ensure everything is updated.

+We can utilize updates over TOR to help prevent an adversary from knowing that we are using Qubes.
+This can be extremely beneficial as our adversary wouldn't know a "specific" way to target us.
 <br>

 ##### "Splitting"

 Let's startup by creating some basic qubes.
 To start, clone ``vault`` and create ``pgp-keys`` and ``ssh-keys`` to store our keys securely.
 Both should have __no internet access__.
 We will need to properly setup [split-pgp](https://qubes-os.org/doc/split-gpg) and [split-ssh](https://kushaldas/in/posts/using-split-ssh-in-qubesos-4-0.html).
 Using the "split" method, we are able to create an additional [split-browser](https://github.com/rustybird/qubes-split-browser) and a [split-dm-crypt](https://github.com/rustybird/qubes-split-dm-crypt).

+More thoughts:

+- Split-Browser
+- Split-Print

 <br>